zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 In this task, you use the Azure Cloud Shell and Azure Command Line Interface (CLI) to create an Azure Active Directory (Azure AD) application and service principal (SP) used to provide your web and API apps access to secrets stored in Azure Key Vault.

-> **IMPORTANT**: You must have rights within your Azure AD tenant to create applications and assign roles to complete this task.
+> **Important**: You must have rights within your Azure AD tenant to create applications and assign roles to complete this task.

 1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the menu at the top right of the screen.